 Conclusion.
-There are a few books I left off this list to keep it to five.
-(What!
-No F. F. Bruce?!)
+There are a few commentaries on Hebrews I left off the list because the original series was a “top five” series.
+What!
+No F. F. Bruce?!
 David Allen’s new commentary from Broadman & Holman is worth a look, but I do not have a copy yet (here is a great review from Brian Small).
 This is why I give only five – this give you (the reader) a chance to let me know what you have found useful in your preaching and teaching.

 Index for the Top Five Commentary Series

 Hebrews James 1 Peter 2 Peter & Jude